 For a broader perspective, keep in mind that these latest figures are only for the past month and for the past twelve months.
 If you take a look back at the past several years, your return rates have been stellar.
-Check out the annual rates of return for each of your TSP funds in the TSP corner.

 Those investors who panicked when the stock market dropped a couple of percentage points in one day earlier this year, and promptly sold some of their more aggressive funds, made a big mistake.
 They sold their funds on the cheap and most put their money into the safer funds such as the G fund.
 So, while the C, S and I funds have been zooming up ever since, the "safe" money in the G fund has been languishing.
 In effect, these investors lost on two occasions.
 They sold their funds cheaply and the watched their money grow much slower than it would have if it had stayed in the more aggressive funds.